HTTP Status Code 504: What Is the 504 "Gateway Timeout Error"?

 Your home address might be 123 Main Street, New York, NY 10001, and Facebook’s address happens to be 66.220.144.0.

 Whenever you visit a page on the web, you are requesting a whole bunch of documents from that website’s server.
-Maybe those documents are HTML, CSS, images, a PDF—whatever it is, the basic relationship stays the same: you (the client), make a request, and the website (the server) responds to that request.
+Maybe those documents are HTML, CSS, images, a PDF—whatever it is, the basic relationship stays the same: you (the client), make a request, and the website (the web server) responds to that request.

 The language you are using to make these requests is called the HTTP protocol.
 These protocols are really just standards that everyone on the web has agreed to.
 Just like English, Spanish and Chinese are all languages that have an understood protocol, HTTP is just a bunch of standards and an understood protocol.